Back to PCN Hub

 return total_energy.item()

-This is the biological magic.
-The generic chain rule is gone.
-The weight update is executed using only the post-synaptic local prediction error ($\epsilon_{l-1}$) and the pre-synaptic activation ($f(v_l)$).
+After the inference phase runs (e.g., $T=50$ iterations) and the latent states settle, we update weights.
+The chain rule is gone.
+Each weight update uses only the post-synaptic prediction error ($\epsilon_{l-1}$) and the pre-synaptic activation ($f(v_l)$):

 def update_weights(self, learning_rate):